oscimp/gnss-sdr-1pps/README.md

-This fork of [gnss-sdr](https://github.com/oscimp/gnss-sdr) aims at providing spoofing detection capability by analyzing the direction of arrival of the signals transmitted from each GPS satellite transmitting in the L1 band and additionally 1-PPS output.
-It is assumed that two antennas are connected to the two inputs of a dual channel coherent SDR receiver -- tests were completed with the Ettus Research B210 -- separated by half a wavelength (10 cm at L1).
+This fork of [gnss-sdr](https://github.com/oscimp/gnss-sdr) aims at providing spoofing detection capability by analyzing the direction of arrival of the signals transmitted from each GPS satellite transmitting in the L1 band and additionally 1-PPS output, as well as jamming detection and cancellation capability by detecting strongly correlated signals detected by multiple antennas.
+It is assumed that two antennas are connected to the two inputs of a dual channel coherent SDR receiver -- tests were completed with the Ettus Research B210 and Fairwaves XTRX -- separated by half a wavelength (10 cm at L1).

 The original gnss-sdr installation documentation is found in [README.original](README.original).

-This software was tested with an Ettus Research B210 dual-input SDR platform and with the File Source.
+This software was tested with an Ettus Research B210 dual-input SDR platform, with an XTRX Osmocom source and with the File Source.

 The Signal_Source philosophy is probably broken by including the spoofing detection processing in [spoofing_detection](src/algorithms/signal_source/libs/spoofing_detection.cc).